The Oregon Country was jointly occupied by the the United States and Great Britain from 1818 until the Treaty of Oregon in 1846.

 But when word of the crisis reached Washington, officials from both nations, unaware of the bizarre atmosphere on San Juan, were shocked that Cutlar’s pig murder had grown into a potentially explosive international incident.
 Alarmed by the prospect, President James Buchanan sent General Winfield Scott, U.S. Army commander and also a War of 1812 veteran, to investigate and try to contain the affair.
 Scott had calmed two other border crises between the two nations in the late 1830s.

 (From left)Capt.
 George E. Pickett, USA (photo is of him as Confederate general); Brig.
 Gen. William Selby Harney, USA; Vancouver Island Gov. James Douglas and; Capt.
 Geoffrey Phipps Hornby, RN.
 It was through these four that the Pig War crisis unfolded in July 1859.
+Click on the image to watch park historian Mike discuss the interaction of these men during the Pig War during a recent interview on C-SPAN.

 Following a six-week passage from New York via the Isthmus of Panama, Scott arrived in the San Juan’s in October.
 Communicating with Douglas via messenger the two leaders arranged for each nation to withdraw reinforcements, leaving the island with a single company of U.S. soldiers and a British warship anchored in Griffin Bay.